FranciscoOrdonez/PokerPython/README.md

 3.3.
 Finally saves the value of the game in three dictionaries: 1- "Value_hands['FirstHand'], 2- totals['FirstHand'] and  3- hiCards['FirstHand']

-4. EVALUATE HAND2 AND STORE RESULTS
+4. EVALUATE HAND2 AND STORE RESULTS.
+View code [here](coding/hand2)

 4.1.
 With the array hand2,  initialize dictionary Hand_value.